Battle of the Sound: Battle

 At dawn on October 29, the Dutch eased anchor.
 A favorable and strong northwesterly wind was blowing.
 The Dutch Admiral Jacob Obdam's order was to reach the closed Copenhagen.
 Jacob Obdam, however, had personal problems.
 Paralyzed by gout, sitting on an armchair on deck, he was allowed to lead the battle from his admiral ship Eendracht.

-Charles X stood with his staff on the ramparts of Kronborg Castle.
+Charles X Gustav stood with his staff on the ramparts of Kronborg Castle.
 In the end, the king hoped that the Dutch would side with the Swedes and greet Kronborg with a salute.
 That did not happen.
 The Dutch ships sailed along the Scanian coast.
 Helsingborg's lake bastions opened fire and in response received heavy fire.
 At eight o'clock in the morning, the two admiral ships closed in on each other.
 On board the Swedish Victoria was the Swedish Admiral Wrangel.
 Before the battle, Admiral Obdam had ordered the Swedes' masts, tackles and trains to be aimed at.
 Victoria soon became unmanageable in this way:

 "The admiral's ship Victoria was in a heavy fencing to such an extent disgraced and tormented that it could not go forward, backward, or overstays, preferably while its mezzanine rod was fired at in the middle."
 Wrangel was forced to interrupt the battle and the ship drifted helplessly across the strait towards Elsinore.

 The battle took place over the entire water surface north of the island of Ven.
 The Swedes suffered heavy losses.
 Some Swedish ships ran aground on the Scanian coast.
 The Dutch had boarded and captured the ships Rose, Delmenhorst and Pelikanen with blank weapons.
 Svenska Morgonstiernan sank after being pierced by Dutch fire.
 On the Swedish Leopard, almost the entire crew of 153 men were unable to fight.
 Captain Anders Crabath stranded the ship off the coast of Ven.

 The Dutch also suffered losses.
 Swedish Admiral Klas Hansson Bjelkenstjerna on the 60-gun ship Draken met the Dutch Vice Admiral Witte de With on the 54-gun ship Brederode.
 Fire broke out on both ships.
 "Eventually the Swedish ship Wismar also came to it, lay down in front of the bow and thus the Dutchman was overpowered since the vice admiral with quite a lot of people up there was shot dead, the flag on it was taken down and it finally sank under the landside of Zealand."

 Admiral Obdam's ship Eendracht threatened to sink.
 The Admiral's flag had to therefore be transferred to another ship.
 Unable to move from his chair, the admiral was hoisted over to another ship.

 South of Ven, several ships sank.
 In Swedish diary entries, it is noted that in the days after the battle, several flagpoles from masts could be seen sticking out above the water surface.